Anyone that grew up a geek in the late 70s to early 80s (ahem) will get the references in this video:

-Shields on individual pairs are required to reduce cross talk (FEXT, NEXT).
+Shields on individual pairs are required to reduce cross-talk (FEXT, NEXT).
 It also requires special shielded connectors called GG45 plugs and jacks.
-Pinouts and color codes are the same as gigabit ethernet (Category 5e and 6) however, Category 7 (ISO 11801 Class F) jacks and plugs also have to contacts on the corners of the connector or jack.
+Pinouts and color codes are the same as gigabit ethernet (Category 5e and 6) however, Category 7 (ISO 11801 Class F) jacks and plugs also have to contact the corners of the connector or jack.
 This allows better shielding.
-A small switch in the jack senses when a category 7 type connector is inserted and switches to the corner contacts, thus keeping jacks and patch panels backwards compatible with Category 5/6 cables.
+A small switch in the jack senses when a Category 7 type connector is inserted and switches to the corner contacts, thus keeping jacks and patch panels backward compatible with Category 5/6 cables.

 Category 7 and 7a cable looks remarkably similar to the older Belden multipair “computer cable” pressed into service as audio trunk cable seen so often in older studio installations.

 Computer audio sound cards are the norm at nearly all radio stations.
 I often wonder, am I using the best audio quality sound card?
-There are some trade offs on the quality vs. cost curve.
-At the expensive end of the curve, one can spend a lot of money for an excellent sound card.
+There are some trade-offs on the quality vs. cost curve.
+At the expensive end of the curve, one can spend a lot of money on an excellent sound card.
 The question is, is it worth it?
-The laws of diminishing returns states: No. High quality reproduction audio can be obtained for a reasonable price.
-The one possible exception to that rule would be production studios, especially where music mix downs occur.
+The laws of diminishing returns state: No. High-quality reproduction audio can be obtained for a reasonable price.
+The one possible exception to that rule would be production studios, especially where music mix-downs occur.

-I would establish the basic requirement for a professional sound card is balanced audio in and out, either analog, digital or preferably, both.
-Almost all sound cards work on PCI buss architecture, some are available with PCMCIA (laptop) or USB.
-For permanent installations, an internal PCI buss card is preferred.
+I would establish the basic requirement for a professional sound card is balanced audio in and out, either analog, digital, or preferably, both.
+Almost all sound cards work on PCI bus architecture, some are available with PCMCIA (laptop) or USB.
+For permanent installations, an internal PCI bus card is preferred.

-Keeping an apples:apples comparison, this comparison it limited to PCI buss, stereo input/output, analog and digital balanced audio units for general use.
-Manufactures of these cards often have other units with a higher number of input/output combinations if that is desired.
+Keeping an apples: apples comparison, this comparison it limited to PCI bus, stereo input/output, and analog and digital balanced audio units for general use.
+Manufacturers of these cards often have other units with a higher number of input/output combinations if that is desired.
 There are several cards to choose from:

-These are the cards preferred by BE Audiovault, ENCO and others.
-I have found them to be easy to install with copious documentation and driver downloads available on line.
+These are the cards preferred by BE Audiovault, ENCO, and others.
+I have found them to be easy to install with copious documentation and driver downloads available online.
 The VX series cards are available in 2, 4, 8, or 12 input/output configurations.
-The HR suffix stands for “High Resolution,” which indicates 192 KHz sample rate.
+The HR suffix stands for “High Resolution,” which indicates a 192 KHz sample rate.
 This card is capable of generating baseband composite audio, including RDS and subcarriers, with a program like Breakaway Broadcast.

 2/2 balanced analog and digital AES/EBU I/Os